Tameness in generalized metric structures: -Abstract Elementary Classes

 \item for any constant symbol $c\in L$,

 \item for any relation symbol $R\in L$ of arity $k$, and $x_1,\cdots,x_k\in M_1$,

 \item for any function symbol $f\in L$ of arity $n$ and $x_1,\cdots, x_n\in M_1$, \end{enumerate} \end{definition}

-\begin{remark} We must explicitly require that our isometries are injective in the pseudometric case---without the assumption that distinct elements are at positive distance from one another, isometries need not be injective. \end{remark}
+\begin{remark} We must explicitly require that our isometries are injective in the pseudometric case---without the assumption that distinct elements are at nonzero distance from one another, isometries need not be injective. \end{remark}

-\begin{notation} We denote by $\psmetrstr{\V}{L}$ the category of all complete $\V$-pseudometric structures over $L$ and all $(\V,L)$-embeddings between them.
-We define $\metrstr{\V}{L}$ analogously. \end{notation}
+In what follows, we will be interested primarily in \emph{complete} $\V$-pseudometric or $\V$-metric structures---this is motivated by the fact that in continuous model theory, and in mAECs, completeness is typically assumed.
+To that end, we denote by $\psmetrstr{\V}{L}$ the category of all complete $\V$-pseudometric structures over $L$ and all $(\V,L)$-embeddings between them.
+We define $\metrstr{\V}{L}$ analogously.

-\begin{examples} \begin{enumerate} \item Consider the two-element quantale of truth values, $\V$, from \ref{cocontinuous quantaleExamples}(1).
-As noted in \ref{ExVSpaces}(1), $\V$-pseudometric spaces are precisely posets.
-Given a signature $L$, the conditions of Definition~\ref{defmetrstruct} guarantee that the function symbols in $L$ are interpreted as monotone in each component.
-That is, $\metrstr{\V}{L}$ will consist of precisely the partially ordered $L$-structures, with $\metrstr{\V}{L}$-embeddings being precisely the symbol-preserving maps that both preserve and reflect the underlying orders. \item With the quantale of distances, $R^+$, things are very familiar, indeed.
-The objects of $\metrstr{{R^+}}{L}$ have underlying (extended) metric spaces.
-Operations and relations are taken to be nonexpanding, hence {\it uniformly continuous} (as is more often assumed in, cf. \cite{Za11} or \cite{hirhyt}).
-The morphisms are simply the symbol-preserving isometries. \item The category $\metrstr{{\Delta^+}}{L}$ is very similar in its description, with the proviso, again, that distances are everywhere replaced by probability distributions thereof. \end{enumerate} \end{examples}
+\begin{example} \begin{enumerate} \item Following Example~\ref{ExVSpaces}(\ref{truthmetr}), an object of $\psmetrstr{{\Omega_{\wedge}}}{L}$ will consist of an underlying set $M$, equipped with an equivalence relation $\equiv_M$ induced by the metric, with interpretions of the function and relation symbols of $L$ well-defined with respect to $\equiv_M$.
+The category $\metrstr{{\Omega_{\wedge}}}{L}$, moreover, will be precisely the category of (discrete) $L$-structures, in the usual sense. \item With the quantale of distances, $[0,\infty]_+$, things are very familiar, indeed.
+The objects of $\metrstr{{[0,\infty]_+}}{L}$ have underlying complete generalized metric spaces.
+Operations and relations are taken to be nonexpanding, hence also {\it uniformly continuous} (as is more often assumed, cf. \cite{Za11} or \cite{hirhyt}).
+The morphisms are simply the symbol-preserving isometries. \item The category $\metrstr{{{\Delta_\oplus}}}{L}$ is very similar in its description, with the proviso, again, that distances are replaced by probability distributions thereof. \end{enumerate} \end{example}